hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step4-dive-pipeline.md

 `ccat -l dockerfile Dockerfile-a`{{execute}}

-This example was inspired by the article, _[Broken by default: why you should avoid most Dockerfile examples, by Itamar Turner-Trauring](https://pythonspeed.com/articles/dockerizing-python-is-hard/)_, where the bad practices are outlined.
+This example was inspired by the article, ["Broken by default: why you should avoid most Dockerfile examples," by Itamar Turner-Trauring](https://pythonspeed.com/articles/dockerizing-python-is-hard/), where the bad practices are outlined.

 Build the container.